-sampling of the user's industrial discharge indicates a violation of this article or county local limits as specified and established by county resolution, the user must notify the director within-twenty-four (24) 24-hours of becoming aware of the violation.
+(h) Notice of violation/repeat sampling and reporting.
+If sampling of the user's industrial discharge indicates a violation of this article or county local limits as specified and established by county resolution, the user must notify the director within-twentyfour (24) 24-hours of becoming aware of the violation.
 The user shall also repeat the sampling and analysis and submit the results of the repeat analysis to the director within thirty (30) days after becoming aware of the violation.
 The user is not required to resample if the director monitors (collects samples from) the user's facility at least once a month, or if the director samples between the user's initial sampling event and when the user receives the results of that sampling event.
-However, if the violation is the result of a sample collected for analysis by the director, then the director will be responsible for notifying and informing the user of the parameter exceedance, exceedence and the user shall be responsible for collecting the resample within thirty (30) days of becoming aware of the exceedance-exceedence.
+However, if the violation is the result of a sample collected for analysis by the director, then the director will be responsible for notifying and informing the user of the parameter exceedance, exceedence and the user shall be responsible for collecting the resample within thirty (30) days of becoming aware of the exceedance exceedence.